Ligue Francophone de Football Americain de Belgique

 The Ligue Francophone de Football Americain de Belgique (LFFA) is one of the two conferences of the Belgian Football League (BFL).
 It consists of teams from the French Community, whereas the Flemish American Football League (FFL) consists of teams from the Flemish Community.
 The top three teams from the Francophone League qualify for the BFL playoffs at the conclusion of the regular season.
 The playoffs determine which teams play in the Belgian Bowl.

 Teams

 There are 8 LFFAB teams.
 The Wolves are currently on hold.
+Luxembourg Steelers left in 2026 for Germany Oberliga.